Energinet-DataHub/greenforce-frontend/libs/dh/shared/feature-flags/README.md

 Feature flags can be used by the `*dhFeatureflag` directive or the `DhFeatureFlagsService.`

-<mark>Notice: Unknown feature flags not added to the feature flag configuration are treated as enabled.</mark>
+**Notice:** Unknown feature flags not added to the feature flag configuration are treated as enabled.

 ### From the template